Nobu (One&Only Hôtel)

 The Nobu format, built on a Japanese-Peruvian fusion framework developed over decades across properties from London to Los Angeles, carries consistent DNA wherever it appears.
 Dishes follow well-established templates: citrus-driven ceviches and tiraditos sit alongside Japanese preparations like miso-marinated proteins and tempura.
 The kitchen at the Waterfront location works within that global playbook while sourcing locally where the menu permits.
 For diners comparing this to the independent fine-dining scene across the city, the distinction is clear: this is brand-led cooking at a high technical level, not chef-driven improvisation.

-Get Exclusive Access →The World of Fine Wine Accreditation
+The World of Fine Wine Accreditation

 Nobu at One&Only holds a 3-Star Accreditation from the World of Fine Wine & Lifestyle Awards, a recognition that places the restaurant's wine offering in the upper tier of the city's hotel-dining segment.
 That accreditation signals a cellar and service approach built for wine-serious guests, and it differentiates the Nobu experience from the broader hotel restaurant category where wine lists can be formulaic.
 For visitors whose evenings tend to be organised around a wine selection as much as food, that credential is relevant when weighing this against Cape Town's independent fine-dining options.

 Cape Town's independent restaurants have strong critical records of their own.
 Fyn, which works in Japanese fusion territory overlapping with Nobu's format, has built local credibility on ingredient sourcing and seasonal discipline.
 La Colombe, Salsify at the Roundhouse, and The Test Kitchen each represent a South African-led fine-dining tradition that competes on local identity rather than international brand.
-Nobu sits in a different peer set entirely, one defined more by the global brand's track record and the hotel's positioning than by Cape Town's indigenous culinary conversation.
+Nobu sits in a different comparable set entirely, one defined more by the global brand's track record and the hotel's positioning than by Cape Town's indigenous culinary conversation.

 What Arrives at the Table

-Without fabricating dish specifics, the available guest record offers a credible sketch of what the kitchen produces.
+The guest record offers a credible sketch of what the kitchen produces.
 Diners have noted a fried vegetable preparation with sesame and yuzu, lobster ravioli with zucchini and peppers, and a crispy pork belly served with radish caviar and celeriac cream.
 These dishes sit recognisably within the Nobu framework: Japanese technique applied to non-Japanese ingredients, with citrus and umami as recurring structural notes.
 The cooking lands at a high technical level, though the consistent editorial caveat in guest accounts is that selective ordering matters.
 This is not a kitchen where the safest strategy is to order broadly and let it surprise you.
 Guests who arrive knowing the format, and who choose accordingly, tend to have the stronger experience.

 The price point reflects the hotel context and brand tier.
 This is among Cape Town's more expensive evenings out, sitting in the same bracket as the city's top-end tasting menus, though the format here is à la carte rather than a fixed progression.
 For visitors benchmarking against comparable international Nobu outposts, the pricing will feel familiar.
 For those comparing to local Cape Town alternatives, it is worth knowing that the premium buys brand consistency and hotel-level service infrastructure, not necessarily a more locally rooted experience.